arua-microbiome/arua-microbiome.github.io/_tutorials/hackathon.md

 ## Scenario
-Teams receive paired-end 16S rRNA FASTQ files from faecal samples of **three human communities** that differ in agricultural practice (subsistence, mixed small-scale, industrial).
+Teams receive paired-end 16S rRNA FASTQ files from faecal samples of **three human communities** that differ in agricultural practice life styles (hunter-gatherer, agriculture/hunter-gatherer, agriculture).
 Companion metadata and manifest sheets are provided.

-Your mission, **by 12:30 on Friday** is to transform these raw reads into an ecological narrative and defend it in a **four-slide deck** (cover + three content slides, 5 minutes total).
+Your mission, **by 12:30 on Friday**, is to transform these raw reads into an ecological narrative and defend it in a **four-slide deck** (cover + three content slides, 5 minutes total).
+You must work around the scheduled times in the agenda.

 **Optional personal dataset:** If your group already has a 16S amplicon dataset that you’d like to showcase, you may substitute it for the workshop dataset—provided it fits the same format we have illustrated (paired-end FASTQ files plus a valid sample-metadata TSV).
 The grading rubric and four-slide limit remain unchanged, so choose wisely: your own data must still let you demonstrate the full pipeline and draw clear ecological conclusions within the allotted time.